cirosantilli/linux-cheat/fs.md

 #Partitions

-There are 2 main types of partitions: MBR or GPT
+There are 2 main types of partitions: MBR or GPT.

 ##MBR